H4tch/hugo-plus/docs/jumbotron.md

 	* jumbotron-buttons

 Notes:
-	If Content sets `content.jumbotron = false` the jumbotron won't be shown even if it is set to true by the section.
+	If Content sets `component.jumbotron = false` the jumbotron won't be shown even if it is set to true by the section.
 	If Content defines the jumbotron, but only the Section enables it, **the Content's version is the one that's shown.**